cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-connector.md

 #### DHCP static address reservation

-If you configure your LAN with a DHCP server, you can also assign IP addresses to specific devices on your network.
+If you configure your LAN with a DHCP server, you can also assign IP addresses to specific devices on your network if needed.

 12. Select **Add DHCP Reservation**.
 13. In **Hardware Address** enter the hardware address for the device you want a specific IP address for.